8.4 Structured Education Programs

 - SCHOOL STUDENTS—Schools provide an opportunity to “grow” damage prevention awareness among younger audiences and their families.
 School education programs, offering a damage prevention curriculum and guest speakers, provide structured learning.
 Local scouting troops and student clubs focused on safety, environment, and civics may also provide opportunities for damage prevention education.

-- LOCATORS—Locator training programs sponsored by one call centers, utility operators, or third-parties provide opportunities for damage prevention education.
+- LOCATORS—Locator training programs sponsored by 811 centers, utility operators, or third-parties provide opportunities for damage prevention education.
 Locator trade associations and locator safety meetings may also be leveraged to provide outreach.
 Consider education materials that are portable and suitable for a mobile workforce.

 - PUBLIC OFFICIALS—Public officials can influence local damage prevention procedures in their communities.
 Focus messaging on suggestions for including 811 in local permitting requirements to keep communities safer.
-Tours of one call centers and local utility facilities can also improve awareness among this audience.
+Tours of 811 centers and local utility facilities can also improve awareness among this audience.

 - EMERGENCY RESPONDERS—Outreach to emergency responders can leverage existing public awareness programs, such as meetings with local emergency planning committees (LEPCs), local associations of fire chiefs and sheriffs, and organized group meetings.
 Focus messages on 811 requirements and recognizing the signs of an un-ticketed excavation, such as a lack of flags, paint, or utility personnel at dig sites, to raise responder awareness of damage prevention in their communities.